yxh9876/Xuhang94470/final_project_part2.md

 So, I will reach out to some of the students at CMU, who are diversified in gender and age.

 ## interview script
 First, I will introduce briefly the basics of my project and what the interview is about.

-Then I will ask the following questions.
-1.
-2.
+"Hello.
+Thank you for accepting the interview.
+This is a dataviz project that I'm doing to persuade the US congressmen and general public that the US pause or even stop the US-Sino trade war because it is not working Then I will ask the following questions.

+1. What do you think of the overall structure and logic of this dataviz project?
+2. What about the plots and graphs?
+Is there anything that you don't understand?
+3. Is there anything you would change interms of looking, aesthetics?

 Color of the dates in the timeline infoviz?